lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

     }
 }
 ```

+Done and done!
+We have a fully functioning utility class generator with a type-check guard.
+The `$spacing` map now only receives numerical values in px, em or rem.

 Instead of writing 60 lines of repetitive CSS for only one spacing value, we have achieved the same thing in 40 lines of SCSS.
 Given the increased complexity in our code, that didn't turn out to be a good idea.
 Right?
 But, imagine you add more spacing values in map `$spacing`, for example 5 or 6 (xs, sm, md, lg, xl, xxl), you'll get 300-400 lines of generated CSS.
 Now the hustle we went through really pays off!